Skip to content

 Run microagent from a Go program

-If you’d rather drive microagent from the command line, see run your first microVM instead.
+If you’d rather drive microagent from the command line, see the quickstart instead.

 The project is a Go library; the CLI is a thin shell over it.
 This page shows the smallest useful program: it boots a Linux microVM, runs a command inside it, captures the output, and tears the VM down.